adtork/Lab-Azure-Virtual-Network-Manager/README.md

 ## Commmands
-This section assumes you used the same paramaters from previous mesh section.
-If you deleted, re-create the same parmaters again.
-We will start off with creating the connected groups for Hub+Spoke for directly connected and non connected.
-Then, we will add our new VNETs in question, followed by creating the configurations and applying the configurations.
-Finally, we will test connectivity from the connected group and non connnected group portion of Hub+Spoke.
+This section assumes you kept the resource group and AVNM instance previously from Mesh configuration.
+If you deleted, re-create those two services again.
+We will start off with creating the new network groups for Hub+Spoke for "directly connected" and non bi directional peering.
+Then, we will add our new VNETs in question to each network group, followed by creating the configurations and applying the configurations for each.
+Finally, we will create the new VMs and test connectivity within the hub and spoke for directly connected and bi directional peered VMs and check the next hops.